 5. Buy your child the most practical reading light

 Actions can speak louder than words.
 The best thing you can do to let your child know you care 100% about their vision is to purchase him or her a new and brighter reading light for their bed and desk.
 This is not necessarily the lamp which looks the cutest or matches the décor the best.
 This needn’t be expensive or turn into a drama: most discount retailers sell reading lights cheaply.

 The only thing to look for is practicality: a large circle of very bright light.
 Avoid cutsey little lamp-shade type of lights; these often don’t give as bright of a light nor as large of an area as what is needed.
 Who cares if the reading light doesn’t match the rest of the room?
-Your child’s ability to read clearly while resting in bed and while seated at the desk doing homework are much bigger priorities than home décor.
+Your child’s ability to read clearly while resting in bed and while seated at the desk doing homework is a much bigger priority.

 Consider other areas of the house too; make sure they are bright and well-lit.
 Remember, soft lighting might seem to you like “mood lighting” or “great ambiance”, but to someone with vision impairments it can create stress.
-Even when wearing glasses, soft lighting can really frustrate someone who has vision impairments as it can seem like their vision is being additionally constrained by external factors.
-If you are unwilling or unable to make the entire house light and bright, then please at least add task lighting for the specific areas of the house your child actually uses for reading, crafts and homework – not just the areas your child should use.
+If you are unwilling or unable to make the entire house light and bright, then please at least add task lighting for the specific areas of the house your child actually uses for reading, crafts and homework (not just the areas your child should use!)